 Maple Wood Uses

-Maple is a high-quality, versatile, strong and durable wood that comes in the mid-range price segment.
+The above mentioned maple wood properties makes it is a versatile, strong and durable wood that comes in the mid-range price segment.
 It is highly versatile, which means it can be used for a wide range of applications.

 The most common use of hard maple is for flooring for basketball courts, bowling alleys, homes, commercial places, & more.
 It is a hard and durable wood and can withstand scratches, which makes it perfect for flooring.